hdShang/arxiv-daily/docs/cs-RO/2025-12-12/papers/251211944v1-a-review-of-learning-based-motion-planning-toward-a-data-driven-opti.md

 ---
 layout: default
-title: A Review of Learning-Based Motion Planning: Toward a Data-Driven Optimal Control Approach
+title: "A Review of Learning-Based Motion Planning: Toward a Data-Driven Optimal Control Approach"
 ---

 # A Review of Learning-Based Motion Planning: Toward a Data-Driven Optimal Control Approach